 more than/over — More than is used with numbers.
 (More than 30 graduates attended.)
 Over refers to spatial relationships.
 (The flag flew over the building.)

-move in (noun and verb), move-in (adjective) — Examples (all correct): Fall move in starts in August.
+move in, move out (noun and verb); move-in, move-out (adjective) — Examples (all correct): Fall move in starts in August.
 Move-in dates are now available.
-The move-in schedule is online.
+The move-out schedule is online.
 Move out takes place in April.

 Ms., Miss, Mrs. — See courtesy titles.